 - Any catering or accommodation arrangements

 - Contact details of the event organiser or trainer on the day

 Remember also to include any additional information they will need to know.
 For example, if you are doing a team building event will the attendees need a change of clothes?
 If they are sitting a test will they need a calculator or any other type of equipment?

 So this is what is required for a very basic joining instruction and will serve you well for any event that you are asked to help with or organise.
 However, as many of you know I believe assistants are there to add value so here are a few additional points that will increase the benefit of sending out joining instructions to delegates.

 Adding value to joining instructions

 As I said at the beginning of the blog I am sure at some stage in your career you will be asked to help organise an event.
-There are so many brilliant ways you can add value to the process and really be creative while still showing off your fantastic organisational skills.
+There are so many brilliant ways you can add value to the process and be creative while still showing off your fantastic organisational skills.
 Bringing a basic joining instruction into the modern world is a significant first step.
 We have so much content for Executive Assistants who are organising events, check out our events management section.